JeanKarloSantana/TechnicalE.Web/README.md

 The api has the two main endpoints:

 1. https://localhost:44303/api/ExchangeRate/{IsoCode}
-this will retrieve the exchange rate for the available currencies send as parameter the country iso code for example https://localhost:44303/api/ExchangeRate/US
+this will retrieve the exchange rate for the available currencies by sending as parameter the country iso code for example https://localhost:44303/api/ExchangeRate/US

 2. https://localhost:44303/api/Transaction/Purchase
 this one need to send an object in order to make a transaction for example: